Piya Muqit, Executive Director

 Raquel Amador, Welfare Advisor, Legal Team

 Raquel is a UK qualified lawyer with a background in immigration, asylum and human rights law.
 In the UK, Raquel worked for Wesley Gryk LLP, one of the UK’s leading immigration law firms.
 Eleven years ago, she co-founded Hong Kong Refugee Advice Centre (now Justice Centre).
-Before returning to Justice Centre in September 2018, she worked at HELP, an NGO that assists domestic workers on cases involving employment, immigration and human rights.
+Raquel has also worked at HELP, an NGO that assists domestic workers on cases involving employment, immigration and human rights.
 Born in The Netherlands and raised in Curacao, New York and Hong Kong, Raquel is a dual Filipino and Dutch national.
 She is the proud mother of two children.

 Shinnie Stevens, Psychosocial Services Manager